 Chemotherapy side effects: A cause of heart disease?

-If your doctor is considering a chemotherapy drug that may affect your heart, you may undergo heart function testing before starting treatment.
-During treatment, you may need periodic heart monitoring as well.
-If you have a pre-existing heart condition, such as cardiomyopathy, your doctor may suggest a different type of chemotherapy.
+If your doctor is considering a cancer treatment that may affect your heart, you may undergo heart function testing before starting treatment.
+If you have a preexisting heart condition, such as cardiomyopathy, your doctor might suggest a different type of chemotherapy.

 You may need periodic heart monitoring during treatment, depending on the type of chemotherapy you receive.
 Monitoring might continue after treatment, too.

 Cancer doctors (oncologists) and heart doctors (cardiologists) sometimes work together to provide care for people who have a risk of heart problems during and after cancer treatment.
 This area of medicine is sometimes referred to as cardio-oncology.